 - 1. Attend the guidance session on the Cooperative Academic-Industrial Programs and submit a "Program Registration Request Form." - 2.
-Selected applicants for the program will be announced.
-April 5 (Wed.) on the notice boards besides the 2101 and 2103 large lecture rooms - If the number of applicants falls short of the seats available, additional applications will be accepted. - 3.
+Attend the first class of the course you wish to take. - 3.
 Selected applicants must complete registration to enroll in the program on the Web Portal System during the course registration period.